Rain pouring down? Blazing heat? Hazy Singapore day? No problem – we've found 100 things to do indoors with kids of all ages!

 Omni-Theatre, 21 Jurong Town Hall Road, Singapore 609433

-29. Alliance Française
+31. Alliance Française

 Looking for things to do with kids?
 In the mood for a French cinematic treat?
 Alliance Française has monthly screenings of children’s French films so your little one can be exposed to a new language and cultural experience.
 Très bon!

-Alliance Française, 1 Sarkies Rd, Singapore 258130
+Alliance Française, 1 Sarkies Road, Singapore 258130

-30. Gold Class at Golden Village
+32. Gold Class at Golden Village

 Nothing says indoor activities than a trip to the cinema.
 Treat yourself to a cocktail glass of sweets, a massive comfy chair and waiter service for your popcorn with this ultimate movie experience.
 With locations scattered around the Little Red Dot, Gold Class at Golden Village is the comfiest way by far to watch a movie with the rug rats.

-Golden Village, various locations.
+Golden Village, various locations

-34. Snow City
+36. Snow City

 Snow City is the only permanent indoor snow centre in Singapore – who doesn’t love the idea of a mini winter wonderland in the tropics for kids to experience Arctic conditions, igloos and ice?
 Warm gear is provided and the kids will love the snow chamber, which features a 60m long snow slope for the whole family to try some snow tubing.

-Snow City, 21 Jurong Town Hall Rd Singapore 609433, p.6560 2306
+Snow City, 21 Jurong Town Hall Road, Singapore 609433

-35. Ice Skating at Kallang Ice World
+37. Ice skating at Kallang Ice World

 Head to Kallang Ice World to whizz around on a competition standard ice rink for some indoor fun with kids.
 Skate hire is available on site, and there is a spectator’s gallery for those who would rather watch than whirl!

-Kallang Ice World, 5 Stadium Walk Singapore 397693, p.
-6242 1220
+Kallang Ice World, #03-08/09, Leisure Park Kallang, 5 Stadium Walk, Singapore 397693

-37. Jessy Zhou Belly Dance
+39. Jessy Zhou Belly Dance

 Need a rainy day activity?
 Why not sign the kids up for a belly dancing class?
 Kids will learn the ancient art of Middle Eastern creative movement, which will improve coordination and body awareness for your little shakers while they have fun and make new friends.

-38. Golazo Futsal Singapore
+40. Golazo Futsal Singapore